-This Tangy Curry Chicken Kebab recipe is in heavy-rotation here in our house.
-See, I absolutely love kebab in the summer.
-What’s not to like about such a simple way to cook meat and vegetables at the same time, without heating up the house?
+This Tangy Curry Chicken Kebab recipe is in heavy-rotation in our house.
+See, I absolutely love cooking kebabs in the summer.
+What’s not to like about cooking meat and vegetables at the same time without heating up the house?

 Don’t let the curry part of this recipe’s name scare you.
-You probably won’t taste the curry powder at all, as a matter of fact.
-These are delicious, with a good balance of tangy and sweet flavors complemented nicely by the smokiness from the grill.
+These are delicious, with a good balance of tangy and sweet flavors complemented by the smokiness from the grill.
 Served with rice and fresh fruit, it’s a wonderful meal!

 - ½ cup olive oil